thaarres/Quantized_CNN/README.md

 ## Training

 To train, flags are set using absl.flags (https://abseil.io/docs/python/guides/flags).
-Two flagfiles are provided: float_cnn.cfg and quantized_cnn.cfg  choose one of the provided *.yaml config files or create a new one.
+One flagfile is provided: svhn_cnn.cfg, use this, pass all parameters from commandline or create a new flag file.
 Specific architecture (see models.py), number of filters,kernel size, strides, loss function etc. can be set in flagfile or command line

 To train use the command:

 ```
-python3 train.py --flagfile=float_cnn.cfg --prune=True
+python3 train.py --flagfile=svhn_cnn.cfg #Runs normal full model training
+python3 train.py --flagfile=svhn_cnn.cfg --prune=True #Runs pruning for 3 types: prune all, prune dense, prune largest flop consumer
+python3 train.py --flagfile=svhn_cnn.cfg --quantize=True #Runs quantization-aware training (runs all maps in qdictionaries.py)
 ```

 Training diagnositics (using k folds)